NCI900-Training-Organisation/intro-to-parallel-programming/docs/source/tutorial/multicore.rst

 Exercise
 *********

-How does the multi-core performance vary from single core performance?
+1. How does performance with multiple cores compare to performance with a single core?

 .. code-block:: console
     :linenos:

     qsub 3_multi_core.pbs

-How many NUMA regions dooes the compute node have: (hint: use lstopo command in 3_multi_core.pbs)
+2. How many NUMA regions does the compute node have?
+(Hint: You can find this information by using the `lstopo` command in the 3_multi_core.pbs script.)

 .. admonition:: Key Points
    :class: hint